Signs your digestion is struggling during menopause and how to fix it

 How do you know if your digestion is working well?

-Signs that your digestive system may be struggling:
+5 signs that your digestive system may be struggling:

-So, now that you know what your digestion should be like if it is working well, it's time to know what are the main signs that your digestion may be struggling?
+So, now that you know what your digestion should be like if it is working well, it's time to know what are the main signs that your digestion may be struggling.

-2. Changing bowel habits
+2. A change in bowel habits

 3. Sleep disturbances & low mood

-4. Skin problems
+4. Skin issues

 5. Bad breath